-After spending nearly 24 years in prison for a fatal drive-by shooting he did not commit, Ruddy Quezada will receive $4.5 million from the state of New York.
+After spending 15 years in prison for a 1999 murder he did not commit, Jason Strong will receive $9 million from the city of Waukegan and agencies that investigated the killing.
 Read the full story here.

 Lawyers for Keith Tharpe, convicted of murdering his sister-in-law in 1990, argue his death sentence should be overturned in part because one of the jurors made racist comments.
 Read the full story here.